ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Hibiscus?

-5% Anthocyanins is our top-ranked form of Hibiscus, classified as T1 Preferred with S2 bioavailability.
+5% Anthocyanins is our top-rated form of Hibiscus — the form we recommend for its High Absorption bioavailability.
 We compared 2 forms in our formulary.

 2forms compared